Azure/kubernetes-kms/docs/manual-install.md

 ### 3. Deploy the KMS Plugin

-  For all Kubernetes master nodes, add the static pod manifest to `/etc/kubernetes/manifests`
+  For all Kubernetes control plane nodes, add the static pod manifest to `/etc/kubernetes/manifests`

   ```yaml
   apiVersion: v1